 Among the dry, recycled air blowing around your HVAC system, there are a lot of germs, toxins, and impurities that you and your family breathe in during colder months.
 Fortunately, many indoor plants can improve the air quality in your home.
 Through the process of photosynthesis, they filter out those harmful toxins and even give the air a little more humidity.
 Pick indoor plant varieties that are the best air purifiers out there.

 Go for some decorative beauty

 Our moods and energy levels definitely take a hit during the chilly months, especially when the trees are bare and the lawn is yellowing.
 Arguably the best quality of indoor plants is their natural beauty and greenery.
-Amidst the long nights and barren lawns, having some pretty plant life around may be just what you need to brighten up your day.
+Amidst the long nights and barren lawns, having some decorative plant life around may be just what you need to brighten up your day.

 A great pick for newbie plant parents, Aglaonema doesn’t need constant care.
 The bushy, pointed leaves of this indoor plant are thick and lush, and they come in a couple of different shapes and colors.
 Colorful Aglaonema plants have green leaves with a splash of colors like yellow, orange, and red, making them a great match for your fall decor.
-On the other hand, Spring Snow Aglaonema has green leaves with lovely white spots that make the leaves look like a light snowfall have kissed them.
+On the other hand, spring snow Aglaonema has green leaves with lovely white spots that make the leaves look like a light snowfall have kissed them.

 Proper care for Aglaonema

 These plants enjoy indirect but bright, sunny spots, though they’ll survive just fine in low light conditions.
 You don’t need to water them very often, as they prefer to dry out completely between watering.
 Test the soil with your finger to be sure the top inch of dirt is fully dry before giving Aglaonemas a hearty drink.